sverx/devkitSMS/assets2banks/README.md

 # (values list will be reitered until 128 array elements are replaced)

 somedata.bin
+:modify AND 0xFE
 :header 0xF5 0xC9 x00
-# adds a 3 bytes header to your binary data
+# clears last bit of each elements and prepends a 3 bytes header to your 'somedata.bin' asset
 ```

 Of course all the assets in the asset folder which are not mentioned in the config file will be handled as ungrouped and without special attributes.